By: Marilyn L. Davis

 Willingness is an attitude or motivation that shows when we comply with suggestions or solutions.
 We risk acting on these suggestions, especially when we are unsure of outcomes.
 Most of us can’t see the value in sharing our problems with strangers; are unsure of their competency in giving us directions, and aren’t comfortable in talking about ourselves.

 However, if we are willing to put our fears and doubts aside and comply with the recommendations and instructions, we see that this willingness translates into better results.
 Willingness means that we have an interest in exploring solutions that will promote our recovery.
 Although enthusiasm for change might be more than we can honestly feel early in our recovery, there can be enthusiasm for having an opportunity to get better outcomes.

 And we can be willing even when we are feeling confused, bewildered or lost.
 Just knowing that others have experienced successes in their recovery means that by asking we can receive guidance.
 And that is consoling.

 In Listening, We Learn

 Principle: Humility: absence of pride, arrogance, or vanity

 Being humble allows us to listen and in listening we learn.
 We stop making excuses for why we can’t do something or make changes, and ask for guidance.
-Being humble enables us to ask for help when we cannot do something and giving help when we can.
+Being humble enables us to ask others how to do something when we cannot and giving help when we can.

 Humility will also allow others to see us as approachable, as most people do not want to ask the “know it all”.
 However, they will ask the person who recognizes their strengths and limitations.